jcvernaleo/brewing/Seasick-Brewing.md

 typically vary for the production, transportation, and consumption of alcohol.

-## Challenge Mitigations & Possible Solutinos
+## Challenge Mitigations & Possible Solutions

+(Possible solutions, or mitigations at least, to that which is outlined in the previous section)

 ## Vessel requirements

+(Largely depends on volume and scale)

 ## Limitations

+(Challeneges outlined above, defining limitations as business, volume, and so forth)

 ## Distilling